 People with state anxiety (anxiety due to a current situation) tend to have more trouble falling asleep.
 People with anxiety traits (a personality that is more anxious) often have more trouble staying asleep.
 Along with problems falling or staying asleep, poor sleep habits can also negatively affect mental health.
 Studies have linked poor sleep hygiene to poorer mental well-being.

-Sharing a bed, whether with a human or a four-legged friend, greatly reduces the quality of sleep, especially if your partner snores, huddles you, hogs the sheets, or makes you feel uncomfortable in any other way.
+Sharing a bed with someone else - whether it's a human or a four-legged friend - greatly reduces the quality of sleep, especially if your partner snores, huddles you, hogs the sheets, or makes you feel uncomfortable in any other way.
 You and your partner may also have different preferred sleeping conditions (such as temperature, light, and noise level).
 You know that a cup of coffee before bed is a bad idea, but did you know that the half-life of caffeine is three to five hours?
 This means that only half of the dose is eliminated during that time, leaving the remaining half to remain in the body.
 That's why a cup of coffee in the late afternoon can disturb your sleep later that night.

-Caffeine has been associated with more difficulty sleeping, less total sleep time, and worsening perceived quality, even more so in older adults, as this demographic tends to be more sensitive to this substance.
-If I can't sleep it's often that I'm so stressed, you're not alone.
+Caffeine has been associated with more difficulty sleeping, less total sleep time, and worsening perceived quality - even more so in older adults - as this demographic tends to be more sensitive to this substance.
+If I'm having trouble sleeping it's often because I'm so stressed - and you're not alone!
 About 43% of American adults say stress has kept them awake at night at least once in the past month.
-Body temperature and heart rate naturally drop as you fall asleep.
+Body temperature and heart rate naturally drop as you fall asleep; exercise increases those two bodily functions and stimulates the entire nervous system - making it difficult to take a nap.
+Some of the most common reasons for insomnia - even when you're tired - include being under a lot of stress; having an irregular sleep schedule or poor sleep habits; mental health problems; physical illnesses; medications; and sleep disorders.